 If you have ever had a shedding or long-haired dog, you will be familiar with some of the challenges of managing their coat.
-Whether it is dealing with copious balls of fluff that require twice-daily vacuum cleaning (see our article for recommended hoovers for dog hair) or keeping on top of mats and tangles that seem to magically appear despite regular grooming sessions.
+Whether it is dealing with copious balls of fluff that require twice-daily vacuum cleaning (see our article for best vacuum cleaners for dog hair) or keeping on top of mats and tangles that seem to magically appear despite regular grooming sessions.

 Not only can it be frustrating for home cleanliness but neglecting to give your dog a regular and thorough grooming can actually result in your dog becoming seriously uncomfortable, and they may need an extremely drastic all over clip to resolve the problem.

-There are some really popular grooming tools that can radically reduce the amount of shedding and make a huge difference when dealing with mats and tangles.
+There are some really popular dog grooming tools and grooming supplies that can radically reduce the amount of shedding and make a huge difference when dealing with mats and tangles.

 - 1. Furminator Deshedding Tool